monishkraj/VITMAS_TASK0_-21MID0137-/README.md

 <p>This command is your general-purpose branch administration tool.
 It lets you create isolated development environments within a single repository.</p>
 <h3>git checkout</h3>
 <p>In addition to checking out old commits and old file revisions, git checkout is also the means to navigate existing branches.
 Combined with the basic Git commands, it’s a way to work on a particular line of development.</p>
-<h3>git clean</h3>
-<p>Removes untracked files from the working directory.
-This is the logical counterpart to git reset, which (typically) only operates on tracked files.</p>
 <h3>git clone</h3>
 <p>Creates a copy of an existing Git repository.
 Cloning is the most common way for developers to obtain a working copy of a central repository.</p>
 <h3>git commit</h3>